 Although growing mushrooms is unlike gardening other vegetables, you can still grow mushrooms organically in your home.
 With the right materials, growing this healthy addition to any dish is simpler than it seems.
 Follow the steps below!

 There's no need to be in the dark about growing mushrooms.
-These tasty chameleons of the food world are fat-free, low in calories, and filled with vitamins, antioxidants, and other nutrients.
+These tasty chameleons of the food world are extremely healthy -- they are fat-free, low in calories, and filled with vitamins, antioxidants, and other nutrients.

 How Mushrooms Grow

 Mushrooms grow from spores -- not seeds -- that are so tiny you can't see individual spores with the naked eye.

 Because the spores don't contain chlorophyll to begin germinating (as seeds do), they rely on substances such as sawdust, grain, wooden plugs, straw, wood chips, or liquid for nourishment.
 A blend of the spores and these nutrients is called spawn.
 Spawn performs a bit like the starter needed to make sourdough bread.

 The spawn supports the growth of mushrooms' tiny, white, threadlike roots, called mycelium.
 The mycelium grows first, before anything that resembles a mushroom pushes through the growing medium.

 The spawn itself could grow mushrooms, but you'll get a lot better mushroom harvest when the spawn is applied to a substrate, or growing medium.
 Depending on the mushroom type, the substrate might be straw, cardboard, logs, wood chips, or compost with a blend of materials such as straw, corncobs, cotton and cocoa seed hulls, gypsum, and nitrogen supplements.